Lightning-AI/pytorch-lightning/docs/source/advanced/advanced_gpu.rst

 When training large models, fitting larger batch sizes, or trying to increase throughput using multi-GPU compute, Lightning provides advanced optimized distributed training plugins to support these cases and offer substantial improvements in memory usage.

 In many cases these plugins are some flavour of model parallelism however we only introduce concepts at a high level to get you started.
-Refer to the `FairScale documentation <https://fairscale.readthedocs.io/en/latest/deep_dive/oss_sdp_fsdp.html>`__ to for more information about model parallelism.
+Refer to the `FairScale documentation <https://fairscale.readthedocs.io/en/latest/deep_dive/oss_sdp_fsdp.html>`__  for more information about model parallelism.

 Note that some of the extreme memory saving configurations will affect the speed of training.
 This Speed/Memory trade-off in most cases can be adjusted.